rpm-software-management/mock/docs/index.md

 If your problem is specific to EPEL, then [file it](https://bugzilla.redhat.com/enter_bug.cgi?product=Fedora%20EPEL&component=mock) against the "Fedora EPEL" product instead ([Open Bugs](https://bugzilla.redhat.com/buglist.cgi?query_format=advanced&product=Fedora%20EPEL&component=mock&bug_status=NEW&bug_status=ASSIGNED&bug_status=MODIFIED&bug_status=ON_DEV&bug_status=ON_QA&bug_status=VERIFIED&bug_status=FAILS_QA&bug_status=RELEASE_PENDING&bug_status=POST)).

-## Generate custom config file

-Mock main config file is `/etc/mock/site-defaults.cfg`, which contains all defaults setting and all possible variables you can change.
-Then you have `/etc/mock/<buildroot>.cfg` for various buildroots, which contains settings for yum/dnf which are for various distribution different.

-When you want to alter the config you may copy one and edit it manually, however, if koji is already using such a config, then you can use  `mock-config --help` for information how to generate one.
-E.g.:
- `koji mock-config --tag f21-build --arch=aarch64  f21`

-You should not alter `site-defaults.cfg` unless you want to change settings for all users.
-You should put your changes to `~/.mock/user.cfg` or to `~/.config/mock.cfg`.

-The order of reading and evaluating configuration files is:

-1. `/etc/mock/site-defaults.cfg`
-1. `/etc/mock/<buildroot>.cfg`
-1. `~/.mock/user.cfg`
-1. `~/.config/mock.cfg` (since `mock-1.2.15`)

 ## See Also